Creates, starts and activates an OpenTelemetry span.

 Details

-(the default), then it also ends the span
+If end_on_exit is TRUE (the default), then it also ends the span

 when the activation scope finishes.